camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

   </summary>
 </details>

-There are various other input options to customize the cluster setup further; see the [module documentation](https://github.com/camunda/camunda-tf-eks-module).
+There are various other input options to customize the cluster setup further.
+See the [module documentation](https://github.com/camunda/camunda-tf-eks-module) for additional details.

-It is important to define the provider for the remote cluster since otherwise terraform will fall back to the default AWS provider and create everything within the same region.
+It is important to define the provider for the remote cluster.
+Otherwise, Terraform will fall back to the default AWS provider and create everything within the same region.

-4. Create a file called `variables.tf` within the same folder.
+3. Create a file called `variables.tf` within the same folder.
-5. Paste the following content into the created `variables.tf` file to define the required variables.
+4. Paste the following content into the created `variables.tf` file to define the required variables.
 You may set [a default value](https://developer.hashicorp.com/terraform/language/values/variables#default-values) for successive runs to not have to always define those variables on execution.
-Additionally, you may remove the `aws_profile` if you provide the AWS access differently.
+Additionally, you may remove the `aws_profile` if you provide the AWS access differently:

 ```hcl reference title="variables.tf"
 https://github.com/camunda/c8-multi-region/blob/main/test/resources/aws/2-region/terraform/variables.tf